Smile4ever/Text2SRT/INSTALL.md

 - sudo mkdir /usr/lib/text2srt
 - sudo cp -r . /usr/lib/text2srt/
 - sudo cp /usr/lib/text2srt/desktop-integration/text2srt.desktop /usr/share/applications

+If you have a GTK environment and you wish to use the GTK style for Text2SRT, do this:
+- cd /usr/lib/text2srt/.src
+- sudo mv FBrowser.class FBrowser.class.backup
+- sudo cp GtkFBrowser.class FBrowser.class

 You can now open Text2SRT from your Applications menu (category Utility).